Please contact your local CCG and/or Employer’s Insurance company for individual advice

 Includes full guidance for using direct payments during the coronavirus outbreak, an easy read guide, a template contingency plan and example documentation.

-This guide contains the most common questions they have been asked and some important information to know when employing personal assistants through the pandemic.
+These guides address some of the most common questions they have been asked and some important information to know when employing personal assistants through the pandemic.

 Employment advice and information from the Advisory, Conciliation and Arbitration Service.